 Delmarva Land & Litter Challenge

-DLLC members believe that significant progress can be achieved in meeting the nutrient reduction goals that have been established for the agricultural sector in the three Delmarva states of Delaware, Maryland, and Virginia.
-Working together, we are committed to supporting pathways for land management that will improve the productivity of agriculture lands, enhancing the water quality of the Chesapeake Bay, and strengthening the economy that preserves and protects the region’s rural and cultural heritage.
+We believe that a constructive consensus-building approach is the best way to develop broadly supported solutions that address poultry related issues on the Delmarva Peninsula.
+DLLC supports pathways for land management that will improve the productivity of agriculture lands, enhance the water quality of the Chesapeake Bay, and strengthen the economy to preserve and protect the region’s rural and cultural heritage.

-In order to ensure their commitment to the health of the Chesapeake Bay, DLLC members commit to the following goals by 2025:
+In order to ensure our commitment to the health of the Chesapeake Bay, DLLC members commit to the following goals by 2025:

 - Delmarva farming and poultry complex becomes a national model as an environmentally friendly and economically sustainable regional agricultural system;